 Gemma Fawcett, Honorary Treasurer

 Gemma has had a successful career in the corporate sector, including managing high profile and high functioning business units.
 She is delighted to join BFF as Treasurer.
 With a passion for equality and empowering young people to reach their potential, Gemma is pleased to be able to use her skills and background to support children and young people in York, where she resides.

 Vic has been involved in education for almost 40 years with nearly half that time as Deputy Head of a school Ofsted recently judged to be ‘Outstanding’.
 He is the son of Polish refugees who came to Britain after the Second World War.
 He is convinced that education is a key factor in enabling children to see they are capable of a life they never dreamed possible.
 He is particularly interested in addressing children’s mental health as a barrier to fulfilment.

-Sam grew up in York and currently works as a Programme Manager for a healthcare charity.
-Over the last 6 years he has founded a number of initiatives to help disadvantaged young people succeed at school and university.
+Sam grew up in York and currently works as Head of Operations a employment charity.
+He has founded a number of initiatives to help disadvantaged young people succeed at school and university.
 He is passionate about helping young people the world over get the right opportunities and support to reach their potential.

 Sean is a successful academic scientist working in the area of dementia.
 Opportunity through open, free and supportive education have been key to his success.
 He believes strongly in education and opportunity for all at all levels.
 He helps to steer Big Futures Foundation in supporting these goals.

 Mary Hodgson, Trustee